Terms & Conditions

 12.5 The Controller and Processor acknowledge they understand and agree to the following specifics with respect to the Processor’s processing activities:

 (b) The Controller authorises the Processor to transfer certain Personal Data to other member entities of the wholly owned group to which the Processor belongs in order for receptionist services to be provided outside of local operating hours.
-These other member entities are located in Australia, the United States and the United Kingdom;
+These other member entities are located in New Zealand, the United States and the United Kingdom;

 (d) When the Processor handles phone calls on behalf of the Controller, the caller may provide Personal Data of their own to Processor in the form of their contact details to be forwarded to Controller.
 In this instance the caller is the controller and RHQ the Processor and as Processor, RHQ relies on the concept of “legitimate interest” (as defined in GDPR Article 6(1)(f)) in collecting this Personal Data and transmitting it to Customer; and